How Far to Asgaard

-How Far to Asgaard is the first full-length album by the Faroese heavy metal band Týr.
-It was released in January 2002 by Tutl Records.
+How Far to Asgaard is the debut studio album by Faroese folk metal band Týr.
+It was released in January 2002 by TUTL Records.

 "Ormurin Langi" is a metal version of the traditional Faroese song.
 A video for the song was also recorded in Iceland.

 The song "How Far to Asgaard" is 8:59 in length, followed by 9:50 of silence.
 At 18:49 there is the Faroese poem "Nornagest Ríma" chanted by a group and accompanied by rhythmic stamping.

 The Russian release of the album is issued by СД-Максимум (CD-Maximum) under license from Tutl Records.
 The 9:50 of silence on the track "How Far to Asgaard" is shortened to just 0:51.
 This version also contains the video for "Hail to the Hammer".
 The album art on this version is an obvious remake of the original.

 The album was re-released on 2 October 2008 by Napalm Records with a new cover artwork and two additional tracks originally from the single "Ólavur Riddararós" released in 2002.
 In the re-released version, the poem "Nornagest Ríma" is used as a bonus track after the song "Stýrisvølurin", instead of "How Far to Asgaard".
-"Stýrisvølurin" ends at 6:42 and is followed by 2:52 seconds of silence, until "Nornagest Ríma" starts at 9:34.
+"Stýrisvølurin" ends at 6:42 and is followed by 2:52 of silence, until "Nornagest Ríma" starts at 9:34.

 Track listing

 Music by Týr except where noted.
 Lyrics by Heri Joensen except where noted.

+On the final track, "Stýrisvølurin" runs for 6:42, followed by 2:52 of silence, then the hidden poem “Nornagest Ríma”.